Anaesthetist

 You'll need to have:

-- a comprehensive knowledge of anaesthetics and procedures
+- a comprehensive and up-to-date knowledge of anaesthesia, critical care and pain management

 You'll also need to be professional, flexible and work ethically to a code of conduct.